feroldi/minesweeper/DRAFT.md

 A good approach is the following: fill the first N grid cells with mines, then `shuffle(grid)`.
 This way, the algorithm is linear (fast) and is guaranteed to halt.
+However, this does not allow for mine spawn probability.
+Q: Should it have a mine spawn probability?

 ### Commands